 What did people do before they had dozens of different cleaning products on the supermarket shelves?
-Many turned to a humble, low-cost, miracle product: corn starch.
-Cornstarch is a powdery carbohydrate extracted from corn, which is processed and sold in boxes and cannisters at pretty much every food outlet in America.
+Many turned to a humble, low-cost, miracle product: cornstarch.
+This powdery carbohydrate is extracted from corn, which is then processed and sold in boxes and canisters at pretty much every food outlet in America.

 Clean Grease Stains on Clothing

 Apply a pile of cornstarch to a grease stain on a piece of clothing and allow it to sit for 12 hours before washing normally.
 The cornstarch will absorb the grease directly from the clothing.

 A paste of 1 part cornstarch to 2 parts water can be used to polish silver.
 Be sure to test this in some hidden areas before you use it on all of your silver, but it's an inexpensive way to remove tarnish.

 Sprinkle cornstarch on the carpet.
 Allow it to sit for 10 to 20 minutes before vacuuming.
 This can work as an all-over treatment or be used to treat specific spots on your carpet.
 Cornstarch is especially good at drawing out oily spots on your carpet.

 Cornstarch also can absorb odors and freshen carpets.
 Sprinkle a little cornstarch over your carpets and allow it to sit for up to 15 minutes before vacuuming thoroughly